cosmos/cosmos-sdk/docs/modules/README.md

 # Governance

-The `x/gov` module is for bonded stakeholders to make proposals and vote on them.
+The `x/gov` module is for bonded stakingholders to make proposals and vote on them.

 See the [API docs](https://godoc.org/github.com/cosmos/cosmos-sdk/x/gov)